 “Learning to listen intelligently to your body and your emotions will identify life imbalances.” ~ Robin Connelley

-This is a time to inquire what a "safe and comfortable home" means to us.
-Does it require four walls, a floor and ceiling?
-Is it a person or group of people?
+This full moon helps us to inquire what a "safe and comfortable home" means to us as individuals.
+You might ask: Does the concept of "home" involve four walls, a floor and ceiling?
+Or are its boundaries less rigid in terms of time and space?
+Does "home" reflect a person or group of people?
 A job?
-A place?
-Our past?
-An emotional identity?
-Or are its boundaries less rigid in terms of time and space?
+An identity?
+A feeling?

-In seeking to satisfy a social narrative, many of us search for a home outside of ourselves that promises happiness and the freedom to finally "let go."
-But the key is to remember that no thing is permanent—every thing is temporary!
+Often in seeking to fulfill a capitalistic social narrative, whether consciously or unconsciously, many of us search for a home outside of ourselves that promises happiness and the freedom to finally "let go."
+According to Buddhist philosophy, however, human suffering stems from attaching to things that are inherently bound to change.

 As President Barack Obama stated at the Tucson Memorial Service in 2011: